meyerweb/px2svg/README.md

 [Neal Brooks](https://github.com/nealio82) thoroughly refactored the code and removed curl dependency.

-[ignace nyamagana butera](https://github.com/nyamsprod) ported the code to Composer.
+[ignace nyamagana butera](https://github.com/nyamsprod) ported the code to Composer, and refactored some more.

 ## Documentation